Fujifilm X10 vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X10 does not provide wifi capability.

-Both the X10 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X10 and A6000 can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X10 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.